DomDomDoy/tagmania/README.md

  u'Subject that|who|which <Gerund|VBZ|VBP|VBD>^^<VBZ|VBP|VBD>,VP ACTION']
 ```

-(to see full output, run tagmania_examples in /tests or see examples_out.txt)
+(to see full output, run tagmania_examples in /tests)

 So that is the idea, by uploading rules , and tweaking them , one can manipulate pos-tags and use their information, position to extract information that might be important for annotation, or understanding text in general.

-Tagmania is very much still in production and the rule processing needs some work. and that is why I humbly am asking anyone interested to contribute.
-I believe in Tagmania and that it should bring linguists closer together.
-I wanted to release this very first version to get the juices flowing, (both cranal and alcoholic/non-alcoholic beverages) which by the way you can support, by donating here!

-### Dependencies
-nltk,spacy,cytoolz,parsimonious
+## Deployment

+Add additional notes about how to deploy this on a live system

+## Authors

+* **Dominic Doyle** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Alex McKenzie** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Big thanks to Alex McKenzie for code review and help with grammar design
+* Big thanks to Assaf Bar-Moshe, the linguist who inspired that library
+* I also want to thank Sam lavigne for his inspiring NLP experiments, spacy and all other open source contributers out there.